 North Shore Sea Level Rise Risk Assessment and Adaptive Management Strategy (2018)

 Keer Wood Leidal Associates LTD is leading a project to set the North Shore municipalities and the Port of Vancouver on a shared path of adaptation towards a resilient, thriving future by proactively planning for expected increases in flood and erosion risk due to sea level rise.
 The District and City of North Vancouver, the District of West Vancouver, and the seaport are collaborating inter-jurisdictionally and leveraging shared values, assets, and knowledge so that they can move forward with a consistent sea level rise (SLR) risk management strategy for the North Shore.
 The project will produce a coordinated SLR adaptive management strategy based on science and policy, which will be developed through engagement with a spectrum of stakeholders.
 The strategy will provide each partner with prioritized adaptation actions on sectors of interest.
 The scope of the project involved the following segments: development and infrastructure, social services, environment, and economy.
-Darryl Anderson and Phil Davies are bringing their specialized expertise to bear on Phase 3 of this project (Exposure, Vulnerability, and Risk), specifically considering the Vancouver Fraser Port Authority.
+Darryl Anderson and Phil Davies are bringing their specialized port industry expertise to bear on Phase 3 of this project (Exposure, Vulnerability, and Risk), specifically considering the Vancouver Fraser Port Authority.

 Port Equipment Company Maritime Logistics Market Assessment (2016-2017)